-The Department of Arts and Culture and the NAC support numerous festivals throughout South Africa, including the Cape Town International Jazz Festival (formerly the North Sea Jazz Festival), Port St Johns Festival, Splashy Fen Music Festival in Durban and the National Arts Festival in Grahamstown.
+The Department of Arts and Culture and the NAC support numerous festivals throughout South Africa, including the Cape Town International Jazz Festival, Port St Johns Festival, Splashy Fen Music Festival in Durban and the National Arts Festival in Grahamstown.

 The departments of arts and culture and of environmental affairs and tourism have established a forum of festival directors to maximise tourism opportunities.